-Destination The Rupali, Newcastle to sample Curry Hell...
-The hottest curry in the world!
+Destination The Rupali, Newcastle to sample Curry Hell, the hottest curry in the fucking world.

 I piled my fork high.
 A thumb-sized chicken piece smothered in the thick, scary scarlet sauce.
 It didn’t matter how hot it was going to be, I had to pile it high.
 The Rupali’s proud proprietor Rukon says he has high hopes for me.
 Only one reporter has ever successfully finished a full portion of his notoriously hot dish; if anyone can do this, it’s a spice writer.
 My mate’s not helping either; he’s goading me with beef.
 And not the tasty sort.
 There’s also the small matter of being British.
 Like most other chaps on our fair isle, I refuse to be beaten by anything… Especially not a dish.